jkunimune/Djastiz/word_guide.md

 ### tssuj
 _verb_
-	*ignorance*; the quality of not knowing a lot of facts
+	*ignorant*; the quality of not knowing a lot of facts about the indirect object

 ### tssum
 _noun_